International Students: All you need to know

 Without a quarantine plan, you will not be allowed to come to Canada.

 Confirming your arrival on campus and safety commitments

-Complete this form as soon as possible, and at least one week before you arrive in Canada.
+Complete this form as soon as possible, and at least one week before you enter Canada.

 - Flight information

 - Valid study pernet or letter of introduction from Immigration, Refugees and Citizenship Canada (IRCC) confirming approval of your study permit (IRCC)

 In this form, you must also agree to certain obligations, such as obeying directives and requirements of the governments of Québec and Canada, plus those of Université Laval, and to assume risks pertaining to the COVID-19 pandemic.